vippsas/vipps-developers/common-topics/vipps-landing-page.md

 In this way, Vipps takes responsibility for helping the user from the browser to the app, and to complete the payment in a familiar way.

 The user's phone number can be set in the payment initiation call.
 It is remembered by the user's browser, eliminating the need for re-typing it on subsequent purchases.

+In some cases one Vipps user will start the payment process, but the actual payment will be made by another Vipps user.
+The Vipps landing page makes this possible, since the phone number can be changed.
+A typical example is one user that is below
+15 years old, and can therefore not pay businesses, will let another Vipps user complete the payment.

 **Important:** Never show the Vipps landing page inside an iframe.
 That will make it impossible for the user to reliably be redirected back to the merchant's website, and result in a lower success rate.
 In general: Any "optimization" of the payment flow may break the Vipps payment flow - if not today, then later.

 <!-- START_TOC -->